APRSystem/store/docs/concepts/select.md

 When defining a selector, you can also pass other selectors into the signature of the `Selector` decorator to join other selectors with this state selector.

+If you do not change the Selector Options (see [above](#selector-options)) then these selectors will have the following signature in NGXS v3.x:
 ```TS
 @State<PreferencesStateModel>({ ... })
 export class PreferencesState { ... }